The truth will set you free

 All along the way, I’ve been learning.
 Still, I’m learning.

-And again and again, I’ve seen a mindset I know all too well.
-It’s an attitude that ruled my life for a very long time.
+Again and again, to my dismay, I’ve seen a mindset I know all too well, an attitude that ruled my life for a very long time.
 It enslaved me so thoroughly that the Lord has had to take extreme measures in the lifelong process of setting me free.

 As we cluster in our church-related groupings, here’s how this attitude may look:

-We may quote 2 Chronicles 7:14, without hearing what God is saying to us:
+→ We may quote 2 Chronicles 7:14, without hearing what God is saying:

 If you, my people, called by my name, will humble yourselves, and pray and seek my face and turn from your wicked ways, then I will hear from heaven and will forgive your sin and heal your land.

-In group after group, I’ve hit a nerve when I’ve dared to ask:
+In group after group, I’ve hit a nerve when I’ve dared to urge:

 Please!
 Let’s let God show us any ways we are missing and misrepresenting Christ.
 Let’s keep looking, with our hearts wide open, as long as it takes to see.